cyberark/kubeletctl/README.md

 Kubeletctl is a command line tool that implement kubelet's API.
 Part of kubelet's API is documented but most of it is not.
 This tool covers all the documented and undocumented APIs.
+The full list of all kubelet's API can be view through the tool or this [API table](https://github.com/cyberark/kubeletctl/blob/master/API_TABLE.md).

 ## Usage
 kubeletctl works similar to kubectl, use the following syntax to run commands: